Wismut (company): Schneeberg-Schlema-Alberoda (Objects 02/03/09; mining division Aue)

 After the political changes production slowed down in 1990 and eventually stopped on 31 December 1990.
 Together with the closure of the uranium mine at Pöhla and the tin mines at Altenberg and Ehrenfriedersdorf this ended the 800-year-old history of metal mining in the Ore Mountains.
 After the end of production, the newly formed Wismut GmbH as successor of SDAG Wismut started restoration of the area.
 Flooding of the mine started in 1991 and in 1997 the water reached the -540 m level as the uppermost level of shaft 371.
 At this point, the mine was opened for the public as the deepest tourist mine in Europe.
 A water treatment plant was erected with a final capacity of 1,300 m^{3} per hour, removing uranium, radium, arsenic and iron from the contaminated mine water before releasing it into the Zwickauer Mulde river.
 Underground work, especially in Oberschlema, is being carried out to secure near-surface galleries and shafts from collapse and to provide safe airways for radon-containing mine air to prevent it from uncontrolled movement into populated areas of the region.
 The huge waste rock dumps were either relocated or recontoured and covered with 80 cm of clay and 20 cm of top soil.
 In 2008, most of the underground work was finished and nearly all shafts were sealed.
 Most dumps are poorly restored.
 Shaft 382 with a depth of 1,400 m will stay open (although it is flooded) and provide a controlled path for radon-bearing air to escape from the mine.
-There is still some uranium being won as a consequence of the restoration program; it is being purchased by the USA with long-term contracts.
+There is still some uranium being won as a consequence of the restoration program; it is being purchased by the US with long-term contracts.